GregSom-MSc/Public_Projects/README.md

 # Public_Projects

+This is one of my project collections.
-Take a Look, maybe a nice idea or exercise in place.
+Take a Look, maybe you'll find a nice idea or exercise to copy, learn and replicate.

 Started: 2023